 - 100 g mixed nuts and seeds chopped (I used almonds and pumpkin seeds)

 - 50 g mixed peel

 - Grease a 20 x 30cm dish and line with baking paper.

-- Melt the maple syrup, butter and chocolate together.
+- Melt 4 tablespoon maple syrup, 175g dairy free butter and 100g dark chocolate together.
 You can either do this in a tightly fitting heatproof bowl over a pan of boiling water or in the microwave.
 If you opt for the microwave take it out and stir every 30 seconds and be very careful of the heat.

-- Pour over the chocolate mixture and stir well.
+- Pour the chocolate mixture over the dried goods and stir well.

 - Transfer to your prepared dish, allow to cool and then put in the fridge overnight to firm up.
 You can speed this process up by putting it in the freezer for an hour.

 - Once set cut into slices, place in an airtight container and store in the fridge.

 If you like this you might like these healthy vegan gingerbread men.

 Pin healthier Christmas rocky road for later

 HAVE YOU TRIED THIS RECIPE?

 KEEP IN TOUCH